HubSpot data source

 1.4.
 Specify columns to be imported (optional)

-If you specify the column names manually, rather than importing all columns or selecting the available columns from the drop-down, please ensure that the names are entered correctly, without any extra spaces or invisible characters.
-This will ensure that the data is properly displayed in your destination file.
+If you specify the column names manually, rather than importing all columns or selecting the available ones from the drop-down picker, please ensure that the internal Hubspot names are entered correctly, without any extra spaces or invisible characters.
+This will ensure that the data is properly displayed in your destination.
 Otherwise, you may only see the column headers without any corresponding data.
 See how to define the column's internal name.

 Return Ids for lookups instead of labels Feature:

-This feature, allows you to either import your data in its original form (as IDs) or with the display value (label) instead.
+This feature allows you to either import your data in its original form (as IDs) or with the display value (label) instead.
 For example, in HubSpot, you might have properties like "Contact Owner" or "Deal Stage."
-Instead of importing the actual name of the owner or the label for the deal stage (like "Prospecting" or "Closed/Won"), the importer will retrieve the ID associated with those properties.
+Instead of importing the actual name of the owner or the label for the deal stage (like "Prospecting" or "Closed/Won"), the data flow will retrieve the ID associated with those properties.

 This is an example of how the same value can look different when the Toggle is ON or OFF: